Coronavirus (COVID-19) vaccinations

 Oxford AstraZeneca vaccine

-You can read the leaflet below that has been produced by Public Health England and the NHS to answer any questions you may have.
+You can read and download a PDF of the updated leaflet produced by Public Health England and the NHS to answer any questions you may have.

 Information for people with health conditions